Step-based checkpointing with high-level algorithmic differentiation: Introduction

-This article considers the case where the forward calculation is divided into a known sequence of steps, and considers the problem of defining a schedule with advancement of the forward or adjoint over full steps.
-Optimized strategies in more general cases may be challenging, noting for example that the problem of optimizing an adjoint calculation is itself NP-complete \citep{naumann2008}.
+The revolve algorithm \citep{griewank2000}, building on the approach of \citet{griewank1992}, provides optimal step-based checkpointing schedules for the case where the number of forward steps is known ahead of the calculation and where checkpoints store data required to restart the forward.
+Further approaches define schedules for the case where the number of steps is not known ahead of the forward calculation \citep[e.g.][]{wang2009,stumm2010}.
+Checkpointing schedules may also consider cases where there are different types of storage available \citep{stumm2009,aupy2016,schanen2016,herrmann2020}, or where compression is applied when storing checkpoints \citep{kukreja2019}.
+More general optimized checkpointing strategies, not making use of a regular step-based structure, may be challenging, noting for example that the problem of optimizing an adjoint calculation is itself NP-complete \citep{naumann2008}.
 However, more general approaches appear in the context of backpropagation in neural networks \citep[e.g.][]{jain2020,kirisame2021-preprint}.